-Back in December, we embarked on a Christmas holiday of a lifetime, when we travelled to Italy for a week of skiing fun.
+Back in December, we embarked on a Christmas holiday of a lifetime, when we travelled to Italy for a week of skiing fun with Crystal Ski.
 If this is something that you’re thinking of doing and are novices like we were, then I hope that I might be able to impart some of our knowledge onto you, so you feel a little more prepared when you go.

-Then we were asked by Crystal Ski if we would like to spend a week in Passo Tonale filming our adventures as first time skiers, so we knew that it was our chance to see what it’s all about and my husband couldn’t have been more thrilled as this was definitely a tick on his bucket list.
+We were asked by Crystal Ski if we would like to spend a week in Passo Tonale filming our adventures as first time skiers, so that they could use the content we created.
+We instantly knew that it was our chance to see what it’s all about and my husband couldn’t have been more thrilled as this was definitely a tick on his bucket list.

 The whole concept was completely new to us and we spent a fair bit of time researching what on earth we would need to get so that we would be suitably kitted out.
 I would say that we took everything we needed and more but it wasn’t until we were there that we discovered some things that we simply didn’t know before.